Kairn/koality-harmonia-rest/README.md

 Koality Harmonia is an open-source Java based web application that serves as an free online platform for individuals to publish and share music.
 You are able to sign up for a free account, create your own album and upload tracks, earn virtual coins in the system by active participation, and purchase other albums with these coins.

 This repository maintains the application's server-side source code, which is independent of the application's user interface (currently still under active development).
 The server is a full-fledged RESTful service built with Spring MVC and Hibernate 5, and it utilizes a cloud based Oracle Database for data persistence.

-Give it a try, test a publicly accessible RESTful endpoint by hitting [this link](http://ec2-13-59-150-21.us-east-2.compute.amazonaws.com:8080/koality-harmonia-rest/moment/get/1).
+**Update: The database server for this project has been shut down, and the service is no longer available on the public web.**

 ## Build Project
 ### Prerequisites